-Will include hand-in assignments and in-class work.
+Will include Moodle quizzes, other assignments, and in-class work.

-Calculator
+Excel and Calculator

-Students will require a financial calculator for this course.
+Students will require to use Excel and a financial calculator for this course.
 The Texas Instruments BA-II Plus is strongly recommended, but any brand or model of non-programmable financial calculator, which can perform time-value-of-money calculations, is acceptable.